Baltimore City: Arts and Neighborhoods of Charm City

 EXPLORE/SHOP: Hampden Village

-Hampden is now a draw for locals and visitors with Inner Harbor fatigue.
+Hampden is certainly a draw for locals and visitors with Inner Harbor fatigue.
 Or those looking for the next cool thing in Baltimore.
-I loved the indie shops here.
-Some of my favorites overlap with Water’s.
-Here goes.
+I loved the indie shops here: one in particular.

 Atomic Books Baltimore MD